raikasdev/kalkki/README.md

 </div>

 ---
-Little backstory: I like SpeedCrunch a lot!
-But with the Finnish matriculation exams moving to a browser-based environment, it will no longer be available!
-I started this project for fun to try creating a replacement for SpeedCrunch suitable for use in [Abitti 2](https://abitti.net/abitti-2-apps.html).
-I might submit it to YTL/Digabi if they can't find a suitable replacement for SpeedCrunch, as I don't like the calculator selection it currently has.
+Kalkki is a modern web-based scientific calculator designed as an replacement for SpeedCrunch.
+I started developing this because the Finnish matriculation exams are moving from a Linux based environment to a restricted browser one meaning SpeedCrunch wouldn't be available.

 ## Features